encode/httpx/docs/advanced.md

 assert r.text == "Hello World!"
 ```

-For some more complex cases you might need to customize the WSGI or ASGI
+For some more complex cases, you might need to customize the WSGI or ASGI
 dispatch.
 This allows you to:

 * Inspect 500 error responses, rather than raise exceptions, by setting `raise_app_exceptions=False`.